 Let’s dig in, friend, and enjoy the simplicity of “good food from fresh ingredients.”

-- 3 packed cups chopped lettuce, such as: green or red leaf lettuce or butter lettuce
+- 3 cups chopped lettuce packed, such as: green or red leaf lettuce or butter lettuce

 *The flavor of your salad dressing will depend on the size of your garlic clove.
 I love a super garlicky salad, so I tend to choose a large garlic clove.
 If you’re not a big garlic fan, try a smaller clove.
 Want to experiment with a different flavor?
 Try adding a few squirts of dijon mustard to the dressing, then whisk the ingredients.